 Can slapped cheek disease be prevented?

 There is no vaccine or treatment that prevents this infection.
 Frequent hand washing reduces the risk of this infection been transmitted to other people.

-There is no benefit of not going to school (or work) if you have this infection, as you are only infectious (able to pass it on) before you develop the rash.
+You can still go to school (or work) if you have this infection, as you are only able to pass it one (are infectious) before you develop the rash.
 People infected with parvovirus B19 are considered non-infectious one day after the rash begins.

 Parvovirus B19: guidance, data and analysis; Public Health England

 UK Standards for Microbiology Investigations: Investigation of Pregnant Women Exposed to Non-Vesicular Rash; Public Health England, 2015

 Hi everybody, I am waiting diagnosis from neurologist, and she is scared to lumbar puncture to get more info because of the possible consequences if it is intracranial pressure but i am thinking what...david34720

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.